zerosansan/ros-navigation-mobile-robot/README.md

 # Indoor mapping and navigation mobile robot based on ROS and Parallax Eddie Platform

-In this project, the [Eddie robot](https://www.parallax.com/sites/default/files/downloads/28990-28992-Eddie-Robot-Platform-v1.3.pdf) is re-purposed as a mobile robot platform for carrying out a research project on Autonomous Navigation.
-[Robot Operating System (ROS)](https://www.ros.org/) is a framework that will be used to develop the robot system.
+In this project, the [Eddie robot](https://www.parallax.com/sites/default/files/downloads/28990-28992-Eddie-Robot-Platform-v1.3.pdf) from Parallax has been modified to implement its autonomous navigation ability as well as other functionalities of a robotic system base on the [Robot Operating System (ROS)](https://www.ros.org/).

 [ROS navigation stack](http://wiki.ros.org/navigation) is used to provide the autonomous navigation functionality for our robot.
-The [requirements to run the navigation stack](http://wiki.ros.org/navigation/Tutorials/RobotSetup) properly based on our hardware specifications are fulfilled by implementing our own custom ROS packages as well as using existing packages provided by ROS community.
+The [requirements to run the navigation stack](http://wiki.ros.org/navigation/Tutorials/RobotSetup) properly based on our hardware specifications are fulfilled by implementing our own custom ROS packages as well as using existing packages provided by the ROS community.

 ## Hardware setup

 There are three computers involved in our setup, two local computers which are equipped on the robot platform and a single remote computer.
-Wired LAN is used for communication between local computers while WLAN is used for communication between the local and remote computers as shown below.
+Wired LAN is used for communication between the two local computers while WLAN is used for communication between the local and remote computers as shown below.

 <img src="images/readme-hardware-setup.png" align="middle">